 Women's Health Psychology (WHP) can be conceptualized as a hybrid of Primary Care Behavioral Health, Behavioral Medicine, and Women's Mental Health.
 The clinic is co-located in the Women's Health Center (which includes the General Medical Clinic for women) to address barriers to mental health treatment engagement among women Veterans.
 Via consults initiated by the patients' primary care providers we increase the likelihood that patients will engage in care and as warranted, facilitate the transfer of Veterans requiring higher levels of treatment.
 The WHC psychologist's primary responsibilities can be summarized as detection, prevention, and stabilization.
-Detection: We provide follow-up to positive alcohol, depression, IPV, and PTSD screenings administered in the primary care clinic and respond to referrals from primary care providers.
+Detection: We provide follow-up to positive depression, and PTSD screenings administered in the primary care clinic and respond to referrals from primary care providers.
 Prevention: We offer primary or secondary prevention interventions to stave onset or forestall worsening of mental health disorders and/or medical conditions.
-We administer brief behavioral health interventions targeting unhealthy behaviors such as overeating, smoking, sedentary lifestyle, and poor sleep hygiene to promote wellness among our patients.
+We administer brief behavioral health interventions targeting stress management, interpersonal skills, pain management, activity level, and sleep hygiene to promote wellness among our patients.
 Stabilization: We offer evidence based psychotherapies to help stabilize patients with acute psychiatric issues, such as PTSD, depression, and anxiety disorders.

-Individual treatment, ranges from very brief behavioral health-oriented interventions (2-4 sessions) to 8-12 sessions of evidence-based psychotherapies such as CBT, IPT for Reproductive Mental Health, CPT (Cognitive Processing Therapy) Prolonged Exposure (PE),
+Individual treatment, ranges from very brief behavioral health-oriented interventions (2-4 sessions) to 8-12 sessions of evidence-based psychotherapies such as CBT, Interpersonal

-Acceptance & Commitment Therapy (ACT), or Dialectical Behavior Therapy (DBT).
+Therapy (IPT) for Reproductive Mental Health, CPT (Cognitive Processing Therapy) Prolonged Exposure (PE), Acceptance & Commitment Therapy (ACT), or Dialectical Behavior Therapy (DBT).
 Group treatment can include mindfulness and compassion-focused, and peri-natal support groups.
 Currently, treatment is provided in person and via Telemental Health.

 Fellows engage in treatment planning, intake evaluations, and time-limited individual treatment interventions.
 They provide consultation to medical providers within the VA system regarding women's mental health and collaborate with the women's primary care-based psychiatry clinic.
 Fellows have the potential to co-lead groups with residents or supervisor and are encouraged to develop new groups based on their clinical interests.
-Current group offerings include the Sexual Health and Intimacy Group for Women, Courage Group for MST, VA CALM, and Mindful Self-Compassion.
+Current group offerings include the Sexual Health and Intimacy Group for Women, ROSE for prevention of postpartum depression, Courage Group for MST, VA CALM, and Mindful Self-Compassion.
 Fellows also have the option to serve as part of the Women's Health Pain Clinic, collaborating with a medical pain specialist (anesthesiologist) and physical therapist.
 Structured supervision is a minimum of 1 hour each week and also occurs within the context of the primary care setting.

-Rotation Types Offered: Minor only
+Rotation Types Offered: Minor only, 6 or 12 months

 Reviewed by: Dara Shapiro, Psy.D.
+Date: 08/23/2024